 With over 200 museums, Israel has the highest number of museums per capita in the world!
 And the number is always growing and growing.
 So, if you’re looking for an interesting place with A/C, you’ll find plenty of excellent museums in Israel.

-Some of the must-see museums include the Israel Museum in Jerusalem, which features many archeological finds from all around Israel, and the Yad Vashem Holocaust Museum in Jerusalem, which tells the story of the Holocaust and the survivors.
+Some of the must-see museums include the Israel Museum in Jerusalem, which features many archeological finds from all around Israel (check out the highlights), and the Yad Vashem Holocaust Museum in Jerusalem, which tells the story of the Holocaust and the survivors.
 For families with kids, the Madatech in Haifa, the Bloomfield Science Museum in Jerusalem, and the Children’s Museum in Holon could all be good picks.
 But as I’ve said, there are endless options.
-You can find a list of only a bit of them on this website run by the Ministry of Culture.
+You can find a list of some of the best Israeli museums on TripAdvisor.

 Israel is VERY hot during the summer, from the end of May to the start of October.
 To survive the heat, make sure to protect yourselves from the sun, drink a lot, stay indoors during the afternoon, and spend time in water sources and indoor museums.